Ha Bik Chuen Exhibition Walkthrough and Live Q&A with Curator Michelle Wong

 Online Via Zoom

 Video Documentation by Asia Art Archive in America

-Portals, Stories, and Other Journeys is an exhibition currently on view at Tai Kwun Contemporary art space in Hong Kong that stems from Asia Art Archive’s research since 2014 into the personal archive of the late Hong Kong–based artist Ha Bik Chuen (1925–2009).
-This exhibition comprises ten “sets” that share what this archive can do—how it fuels practices of artists, and how it shapes and shifts our understanding of Hong Kong’s history and art.
-Five of these sets present new commissions by artists Banu Cennetoğlu (Istanbul), Kwan Sheung Chi (Hong Kong), Lam Wing Sze (Hong Kong), Raqs Media Collective (New Delhi), and Walid Raad (Beirut/New York).
+Portals, Stories, and Other Journeys was an exhibition on view at Tai Kwun Contemporary art space in Hong Kong from April 23 – August 1, 2021 that stemmed from Asia Art Archive’s research since 2014 into the personal archive of the late Hong Kong–based artist Ha Bik Chuen (1925–2009).
+This exhibition comprised ten “sets” that share what this archive can do—how it fuels practices of artists, and how it shapes and shifts our understanding of Hong Kong’s history and art.
+Five of these sets presented new commissions by artists Banu Cennetoğlu (Istanbul), Kwan Sheung Chi (Hong Kong), Lam Wing Sze (Hong Kong), Raqs Media Collective (New Delhi), and Walid Raad (Beirut/New York).

 This intimate virtual walkthrough and live Q&A was led by curator Michelle Wong, who has been working with the Ha archive from the project’s inception.
 She guided us through these carefully composed ensembles of images, objects, and stories and illustrated how these sets construct a more complex narrative about Hong Kong’s art ecology and reveal parts of Hong Kong’s cultural worlds that are not always visible.